Asyut Governorate: Demographics

 Asyut has a population of over 4 million people, with a significant Coptic presence.
-In 1914, it had the second largest proportion of Copts in Egypt, where they made up 20.7% of the population.
-However, they now make up 32% while the remaining population are Sunni Muslims.
-Evangelical (Protestant) religions had significant growth in some districts of Asyut, as evidenced in 1907 census data, where half of the citizens of a village were counted as Protestant Copts.
 Muslims and Christians have lived together in Asyut and at times there have been clashes.
 In July 2013, a large number of Christians took to the streets to protest Muslim extremism in Asyut.

 Whether Christian or Muslim, Asyut is home to a very conservative society and in October, 2016 Upper Egypt's first beauty pageant, which was to be held in Asyut, had to be canceled due to death threats and security issues.